HamidMosalla/AsyncParallelSamples/README.md

 # AsyncParallelSamples
 This repository contains sample codes related to a series of post on asynchronous and parallel programming in .Net.
-You can find these post on my [blog](http://hamidmosalla.com).
+You can find these posts on my [blog](http://hamidmosalla.com).

 [Asynchronous And Parallel Programming In .Net – Part 1 – Introduction](http://hamidmosalla.com/2018/03/16/asynchronous-and-parallel-programming-in-net-part-1/)